j-herman99/hopify-saas-db/README.md

 ---

 ## 🚀 Usage
-Run the generator script:
+Run the generator from the project root:

 bash
 Copy code
-python generate_hopify_v1.py
+python hopify_db_v1_gen.py
 This creates:

-data/hopify_v1.db → A ready-to-query SQLite database
+data/hopify_saas_v1.db → A ready-to-query SQLite database

-All schema and table definitions inline with ERD
+Tables: customers, subscriptions, orders, products, churn_events, benchmarks

 ---

-📎 Related Projects
+## 📎 Related Projects
 📊 Hopify SQL Analysis
 Scenario-based SQL queries for churn, NRR, LTV, CAC, MRR, and benchmark tracking using this dataset.

 ---

 ## 📄 License
 This project is licensed under the Apache License 2.0.
 You are free to use, modify, and distribute this project under the terms of the license.

-See the [LICENSE](LICENSE) file for full details.
+See the LICENSE file for full details.

+---